utdata/icj-class/css/css-in-class.md

 ## Set the credit

 Our next challenge is to set the credit.
 Because the credit is in a `<p>` tag, we need to add a class attribute to it so we can target it with CSS.
-We'll use a class because credits are not unique, and this way we could set them for all the credits on our site.
+We'll use a "class" because credits are not unique, and this way we could set them for all the credits on our site.

 - In the html page, add the `class="credit"` attribute to the `<p>` tag so it looks like this: